KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 ## Locale capabilities

 A keyboard locale refers to a native ``KeyboardLocale/locale`` and has localized assets and strings that can be translated with ``KKL10n``.
-KeyboardKit also extends the native **Locale** type with a bunch of additional capabilities.
+KeyboardKit also extends the native ``Foundation/Locale`` type with a bunch of additional capabilities.

 ``KeyboardLocale`` has provides collection modifiers, behaviors, flags, search & sorting capabilities, and much more.
 For instance, you can get the ``KeyboardLocale/flag`` of a locale, translate the name of a locale with other locales, etc.